 Due Date

-This project is due in to me by November 25th, the day before the Thanksgiving holiday.
-You may submit the project in to me by way of email, physically bringing it in to me, or letting me know the website address.I will give you at least one full class period between now and then to use the computers to gather information so that you may complete your project.
+This project is due in to me by January 29th.
+You may submit the project in to me by way of email, physically bringing it in to me, or letting me know the website address.
+This project is to be completed on your time so please plan appropriately and manage your time wisely.